New York Pradaxa Lawsuit Attorney

 Possible side effects: gastrointestinal issues, stomach bleeding, intestinal bleeding, intracranial bleeding, heart attacks

 Antidote: Idarucizumab, approved in 2015

-Pradaxa Dangers, Compared to Warfarin
+Pradaxa Dangers, Compared To Warfarin

 Pradaxa, also known by its generic name, Dabigatran, is part of a new generation of blood thinners that were marketed as a significant improvement over the traditionally used warfarin.
-Approved by the Food & Drug Administration in 2010, Boehringer Ingelheim claimed that the drug could be usage at the same dosage with all patients and that patients did not need to have their diet or blood monitored while they took the medication.
+Approved by the Food & Drug Administration in 2010, Boehringer Ingelheim claimed that the drug could be useful at the same dosage with all patients and that patients did not need to have their diet or blood monitored while they took the medication.